Mermade/oas-kit/docs/linter-rules.md

 There is a `require` property (type `string`) at the top level, which is used for rule-set chaining.

+The `url` property can be used as the base for looking up rule documentation, the `rule-name` value should be appended as a fragment-id.
+The `url` property may be overridden for individual rules.

 ### Example

 ```yaml